You are visiting us from Virginia. You are located in HHS Region 3. Your Center is Central East ATTC.

 The NIATx Change Leader Academy

-To teach the NIATx model, we offer the NIATx Change Leader Academy (CLA): a one-day, face-to-face workshop followed by three months of peer networking and support from a NIATx coach.
+To teach the NIATx model, we offer the NIATx Change Leader Academy (CLA).
 The CLA teaches organizations how to use the NIATx model of process improvement to lead change projects that focus on improving systems or implementing EBPs.

 Based on customer feedback (and applying NIATx Principle #1: Understand and Involve the Customer), we continue to refine this training session to make it focused, team-based, and interactive.
 Participants leave the skill-building workshop with tools they can use to start a change project as soon as they get back to the office.